purecloudlabs/discourse-purecloud-auth-plugin/README.md

-# Discourse PureCloud Auth Plugin
+# Discourse Genesys Cloud Auth Plugin

-This is a plugin for Discourse to provide authentication via PureCloud.
+This is a plugin for Discourse to provide authentication via Genesys Cloud.